 First, let me tell you how my wife and I save extra money towards our trip.
 We collect pocket change and the occasional loose dollars and put them into a glass bowl.
 I purposely pay for things with paper money just so I can put the change I’ve accumulated at the end of the day in my jar.
 It’s usually a few dollars a day, and by the end of the week, I’ve managed to save 10 or 12 dollars.
 My wife does the same thing by saving coins and bills in her own jar.
 Once in a while, we take the money to the bank and deposit it, adding to the growing vacation stash.
 By the time we are ready to leave, we’ll have set aside another $600.00 to $900.00.
 It really helps when ready to leave, to have money saved up for your trip.
 This works pretty well for us.
 Of course we have other money saved as well.
 But this is extra money for those fun things you want to do while away in another country.
 You might want to try this and see if it works for you, too!
 Here are some more ideas that work:

-1. If you like to stop at Starbucks or some other coffee chain, try skipping that expensive Latte or Mocha once in a while and saving that money in your change jar.
-It adds up fast.
-Or try getting the regular coffee (cheaper) and dropping the difference in cost in the jar. eBay – I’ll bet you have a few things lying around the house that you’d love to get rid of.
-Things like last year’s clothing, your old watch or computer, software packages that you don’t use anymore, an old set of dishes that is (fairly) complete, an exercise machine that is now a place to hang coats, old pictures in frames that you no longer display in the house, tools, cameras, games, knick knacks, etc. There is always something taking up space that you can sell on eBay.
+2. eBay – I’ll bet you have a few things lying around the house that you’d love to get rid of.
+Things like last year’s clothing, your old watch or computer, software packages that you don’t use anymore, an old set of dishes that is (fairly) complete, an exercise machine that is now a place to hang coats, old pictures in frames that you no longer display in the house, tools, cameras, games, knick-knacks, etc. There is always something taking up space that you can sell on eBay.
 Try it and you’ll see how easy it is to make some extra travel cash!

-3. Part time job – If you have extra time on your hands, get a part time job for a few hours a week and add the money you make to the travel pot.
+3. Part-time job – If you have extra time on your hands, get a part-time job for a few hours a week and add the money you make to the travel pot.
 You’ll see that it will grow quicker and you’ll enjoy seeing the balance going up in your account.
+Think about the flexibility of driving for Uber or Lyft.
+You can set the days and time you want to work and just save your earnings for travel.

 8. Dine out a little less often – If you eat at home just once instead of going out, you can save the difference and put a nice sum in your travel account.
 You need not give up eating out entirely.
 Just discuss how much it will cost to go to your favorite restaurant and decide whether you want to skip it and save the money instead.
 Most of the time, I’d rather skip an expensive meal out.
 I’d rather know that we just put away a little more towards our goal.